Your weather: Third day of fog for Auckland ahead of wet weekend for much of country

 It comes after fog caused 70 flights to be cancelled and nearly 80 delayed on Thursday, and another 41 affected on Wednesday.

 Auckland Airport has not yet implemented any fog restrictions.
+The NZ Transport Agency said fog was reducing visibility in parts of Auckland and advised motorists to take extra care.

 The fog today was not looking as significant as yesterday with it already starting to clear at Auckland Airport, Lee said.